-Welcome to EBCLC’s TOPA page and toolkit.
+Welcome to EBCLC’s TOPA page.
 TOPA, or “Tenant Opportunity to Purchase Act”, is a type of anti-displacement housing policy that gives tenants options to have secure housing when the property they rent goes up for sale, while also preserving affordable housing.
 Learn more on this page about how TOPA works, our efforts to create TOPA in Berkeley, and the tools you need to bring TOPA to your city.

 TOPA prevents displacement by empowering tenants to determine the future of their housing when the owner is ready to sell the property.
 TOPA does this by creating legal rights to purchase (right of first offer, right of first refusal, and right to assign to a qualified affordable housing developer) and extending the timelines for purchase.
 TOPA also connects tenants and affordable housing developers with technical assistance, education, and financing to help make these purchases possible.
-TOPA ensures purchased properties remain permanently affordable.

 TOPA aims to…